k0s/toolbox/README.txt

   * setup.py
   * AMO
   * mozdev
+* you should be able to rename tools and change their (main) URL
 * allow projects to point to a setup.py or AMO URL
 * URLs in the description should be made links
-* you should be able to rename tools
 * dependencies should link appropriately (e.g. to toolbox if possible)
 * calendar view for projects
 * make the /tags view useful
 * make fields computationable
-* integrate author with community phonebook (and bugzilla)
+* integrate author with community phonebook (and bugzilla id)
 * the first time someone edits a description (etc.) from a pointed-to file (e.g. a setup.py) then the project should be notified
 * you should be able to edit a field, e.g. author.
 Changing one field